mostlylucid.net - Scott Galloway's Developer Blog

 Simple OCR and NER Feature Extraction in C# with ONNX

-As I've been building lucidRAG I'm reading social media where people keep asking the same thing.
-'How you you get features from scanned text?' the category error is always 'just use an LLM'...which...
+NuGet NuGet Downloads GitHub Release (CLI) As I've been building lucidRAG I'm reading social media where people keep asking the same thing.
+'How do you get features from scanned text?' the category...

 Wednesday, 21 January 2026 12:00